Zkitszo - The Real

 3. Type your password.

 Boom.
 You're in.
-You now have an Ubuntu Server.
+You've got an Ubuntu Server running headless on a Pi.
 Go wild.

 Comments